 - Guided nature walks

 You can also engage in nature walks through Kaniyo Pabidi which takes you via the woodland and savanna terrains.
-You will therefore have a chance to sight at some of the wildlife species at a distance especially mammal species like elephants, buffaloes, leopards, lions and many more.
+You will therefore have a chance to sight some of the wildlife species at a distance especially mammal species like elephants, buffaloes, leopards, lions, and many more.

 You may also explore Murchison falls just a short distance off Budongo forest as well as the park’s wildlife species while you are on game drives, visit the Ziwa Rhino Sanctuary where you will have a complete big five game as well as the Boomu Women’s Group for authentic African experiences.

 From the discussion above, Budongo forest reserve forms part of the stunning Murchison Falls National Park.
-It is one of the best sites for visitors to have their dreams realized with birding, chimpanzee experiences, nature walks and many more.
-If you are planning to visit Murchison Falls National Park in your next vacation, never miss to make a stopover at Budongo Forest Reserve for amazing forest species that will reward with amazing encounters while on Uganda safari.
+It is one of the best sites for visitors to have their dreams realized with birding, chimpanzee experiences, nature walks, and many more.
+If you are planning to visit Murchison Falls National Park on your next vacation, never miss making a stopover at Budongo Forest Reserve for amazing forest species that will reward you with amazing encounters while on a Uganda safari.